Pictish language: Position within Celtic

-Pre-Indo-European theory
+Pre-Indo-European hypothesis

-In 1892, John Rhys proposed that Pictish was a non-Indo-European language.
+In 1892, the Welsh scholar John Rhŷs proposed that Pictish was a non-Indo-European language.
 This opinion was based on the apparently unintelligible ogham inscriptions found in historically Pictish areas (compare Ogham inscription).
 A similar position was taken by Heinrich Zimmer, who argued that the Picts' supposedly exotic cultural practices (tattooing and matriliny) were equally non-Indo-European, and a pre-Indo-European model was maintained by some well into the 20th century.

 A modified version of this theory was advanced in an influential 1955 review of Pictish by Kenneth Jackson, who proposed a two-language model: while Pictish was undoubtedly P-Celtic, it may have had a non-Celtic substratum and a second language may have been used for inscriptions.
 Jackson's hypothesis was framed in the then-current model that a Brittonic elite, identified as the Broch-builders, had migrated from the south of Britain into Pictish territory, dominating a pre-Celtic majority.
 He used this to reconcile the perceived translational difficulties of Ogham with the overwhelming evidence for a P-Celtic Pictish language.
 Jackson was content to write off Ogham inscriptions as inherently unintelligible.

 Jackson's model became the orthodox position for the latter half of the 20th century.
 However, it became progressively undermined by advances in understanding of late Iron Age archaeology.
 Celtic interpretations have been suggested for a number of Ogham inscriptions in recent years, though this remains a matter of debate.

-Discredited theories
+Other discredited theories

 Traditional accounts (now rejected) claimed that the Picts had migrated to Scotland from Scythia, a region that encompassed Eastern Europe and Central Asia.
 Buchanan, looking for a Scythian P-Celtic candidate for the ancestral Pict, settled on the Gaulish-speaking Cotini (which he rendered as Gothuni), a tribe from the region that is now Slovakia.
 This was later misunderstood by Robert Sibbald in 1710, who equated Gothuni with the Germanic-speaking Goths.
 John Pinkerton expanded on this in 1789, claiming that Pictish was the predecessor to modern Scots.
 Pinkerton's arguments were often rambling, bizarre and clearly motivated by his belief that Celts were an inferior people.
 The theory of a Germanic Pictish language is no longer considered credible.

-Linguistic evidence

-Linguist Guto Rhys summarized evidence for the Pictish language as amounting to "a few hundred" individual articles of information.
-Evidence is most numerous in the form of proper nouns, such as place-names in Pictish regions, and personal names borne by Picts according to Scottish, Irish and Anglo-Saxon sources.
-Other sources include Ogham inscriptions and Pictish words surviving as loans; especially in the Scottish Gaelic language.